Myth: making your employees feel like rockstars at their jobs must be elaborate and cost a lot of money.

 Lunch with a senior employee (of their choice): What better way to offer professional development?
 Let employees build personal relationships with high-level executives and pitch their ideas.
 Even more, it increases transparency within the company and helps build an intimate company culture.

 Hand-written notes: The smallest and most personal gestures can truly be the most effective.
 Penning a personal note to an employee specifying what they did to deserve the praise is a huge morale booster and shows the employee that the company – and their immediate colleagues – appreciate them.
 Always make the message personal, specific and unexpected.

-Read our blog post 5 Ways to Delight Your Employees for more easy tips on engaging your team!
+Read our blog post 5 Small Staff Appreciation Ideas That Make a Big Impact for more easy tips on engaging your team!